ooni/spec/oonib.md

      'test_version':
         `string` the version of the test peforming the network measurement.

-     'input_hash':
+     'input_hashes':
-        (optional) `string` the base64 encoded sha256sum of the contents of input_name.
+        (optional) `list` of hex encoded sha256sum of the contents of the inputs we are using for this test.
 This field is required if the collector backend only accepts certain inputs (that is it has a collector policy).
           For more information on policies see section 2.3.